pkalivas/radiate/docs/source/fitness.md

 3. **Distance Calculation**: Novelty is measured as the average distance to the k-nearest neighbors in the archive
 4. **Threshold**: Solutions with novelty above a threshold are added to the archive

 You can implement your own behavioral descriptors by implementing the `Novelty` trait.
-This allows you to define how individuals are described and how distances between behaviors are calculated.
-Or you can use the built-in descriptors below:

-- **HammingDistance**: For binary or categorical data
-- **EuclideanDistance**: For continuous data
-- **CosineDistance**: For vector data
-- **NeatDistance**: For NEAT-style networks (Graph only)

-### Basic Novelty Search

 === ":fontawesome-brands-python: Python"